travis-ci/dpl/lib/dpl/assets/dpl/README.erb.md

 `api` strategy, package registry providers, etc.).
 Most providers will either push the latest Git commit, or pull code from a remote repository.

+## Maturity Levels

+In order to communicate the current development status and maturity of dpl's support for a particular service the respective provider is marked with one of the following maturity levels, according to the given criteria:

+* `dev` - the provider is in development (initial level)
+* `alpha` - the provider is fully tested
+* `beta` - the provider has been in alpha for at least a month, and successful real-world production deployments have been observed
+* `stable` - the provider has been in beta for at least two months, and there are no open issues that qualify as critical (such as deployments failing, documented functionality broken, etc)

 ## Supported Providers

 Dpl supports the following providers: